zcakg86/housing-map-app/README.md

 # Housing Map App
-This personal project is an implementation of an interactive web map, utilising spatial data and AI to assist in housing search and housing market knowledge with regard to location.
+This personal project is a work in progress and an implementation of an interactive web map, utilising spatial data and AI to assist in housing search and housing market knowledge with regard to location.
 Listings data is combined with historic sales data (for trends), and points of interest (in this example daycares: targeting those interested in accessiblity to childcare).

 URL when running: https://turbo-cod-r4w75j5jjrqhx64p-8501.app.github.dev/